FAQs

 Are they easy to assemble?

 Yes, our clients are always commenting on how easy they are to put together.
 Allow about two hours to assemble and about 3 hours to render.
 A CD with step by step photos is included, plus you can call us anytime, 7 days, if you have a query.
+You can also see our installation video on this page.

 How often do you have to remove the ashes?